berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - racket1.rkt and Generic Operators/section06 Homework 6.md

 Or you can download the template [here](http://inst.eecs.berkeley.edu/~cs61as/templates/hw6.rkt).

+## Autograder

+To run the autograder on your computer, download the test file [here](http://inst.eecs.berkeley.edu/~cs61as/autograder/tests/hw6-tests.rkt).
+Follow the instructions from previous lessons.

-## Exercise 0.
+## Exercise 0
-### Exercise 0 consists of problems from the lesson.
+**Exercise 0 consists of problems from the lesson.
 Highly recommended to do.
-This is NOT for credit.
+This is NOT for credit.**

 Load the racket-1 interpreter from the file